Creating landing pages is one of the key elements of a comprehensive inbound marketing strategy.

 Because landing pages are a digital medium, we have huge amounts of performance data that can be analyzed to determine their effectiveness.
 A/B testing and making small changes can improve performance.

-Let's take a quick look at 30 landing page statistics that can help you to understand, improve, and enhance your buyer's experience and carry them on the journey from prospect to paying customer.
+Let's take a quick look at 50 landing page statistics that can help you to understand, improve, and enhance your buyer's experience and carry them on the journey from prospect to paying customer.

 The entire point of a landing page is to convert your prospects into leads and potentially paying customers down the road.
 There are best practices and testing methods to build the components of your landing pages to make them increasingly effective.

 This seems like a good idea, but the point is to keep visitors on your landing page until they convert.
 Unless the graphic opens a form, leave the links off your page.

-84% of landing pages have navigation.
-(HubSpot)
+3. 84 percent of landing pages have navigation (HubSpot).

-Mobile use is one of the fastest growing segments of the Internet.
+Mobile use is one of the fastest growing segments of the internet.
 If your page isn't optimized for mobile, your prospect is gone in seconds.

-If you have explainer videos or testimonials putting them on your landing page adds instant credibility and builds trust.
+If you have explainer videos or testimonials, putting them on your landing page adds instant credibility and builds trust.
 Keep them relevant!

 That number increases for every additional second.
 Make sure your pages are optimized to load quickly on any device, laptop, desktop, tablet, or phone.

-Landing Page Statistics: Trends to Explore
+Landing Page Trends Statistics

 Thanks to the overabundance of static landing pages, users are quick to bounce from "sales-centric" pages.
 Consumers are looking for a better user experience, and interactive elements are a great way to deliver it.